 How does a VPPA work?The good news is that a VPPA requires no changes in any existing contracts or relationships with your company's current energy suppliers.
 A VPPA is a purely financial contract that provides RECs from a specific renewable energy project located off your company's property.

 In the U.S., each REC represents proof that 1 megawatt-hour (MWh) of electricity was generated from an eligible renewable energy resource.
 The energy is fed into the local power grid for use.
 RECs are tradeable and have significant variable value based on market demand, energy demand fluctuations, etc.

-Major corporations – like Ball Corporation, the maker of metal packaging for beverages/foods and household products, aerospace, and other technologies – choose VPPs to accelerate their transition to clean energy.
+Major corporations – like Ball Corporation, a maker of metal packaging for beverages/foods and household products, aerospace, and other technologies – choose VPPAs to accelerate their transition to clean energy.

 As a rule of thumb, VPPA buyers: